darrowball13/SousChef-Copilot/README.md

 ## SousChef-Copilot

 As the power of AI and Machine Learning models has increased, it has opened the opportunity for these technologies to help assist people in everyday life.
 Often given the name "copilots", they take prompts and deliver solutions that borrow from a large array of information that is either inaccessible, hard to find, or hard to parse through for the user.
-Depending on the copilot being used, the variety of the types of user prompts can be wide, whether it is text, an image, or audio file.
+Depending on the copilot being used, the types of user prompts can vary to include text, images, or audio files, which can be used in tandom to provide more refined answers to the questions asked.
 With regards to image prompts, there are many models that can identify a wide variety of objects present in a single image, despite how cluttered the image may be.
+Therefore, the SousChef copilot was envisioned as a form of copilot that could be used by any person to discover new recipes and food ideas based on ingredients they may either have in their homes, or items they see out in the world.
+By encorporating together the capabilities of these varies third party APIs, a person should be able to find a vareity of recipes with only a picture.

 ** **